-- BICU visitors: Please put on a yellow gown and gloves before entering your loved one’s room.
+- Burn Intensive Care Unit visitors: Please put on a yellow gown and gloves before entering your loved one’s room.
 Remove the gown before leaving the room and put it in the designated trash can.

-- Burn and Wound unit visitors: Depending on your loved one’s condition, you may be asked to put on a yellow gown and gloves before entering your loved one’s room.
+- Burn Wound Unit visitors: Depending on your loved one’s condition, you may be asked to put on a yellow gown and gloves before entering your loved one’s room.
 Remove the gown before leaving the room and put it in the designated trash can.

 - Please use the hand sanitizer located on the wall next to the patient’s room before entering and after leaving the room.

-- Live flowers and plants are not allowed in the BICU or the Burn and Wound Unit
+- Live flowers and plants are not allowed in the BICU or the Burn Wound Unit.

 Calling the Unit